Robust subgroup discovery: Preliminaries: Model selection in frequentist, Bayesian, and MDL perspective

-Multiple-hypothesis testing is the task of testing more than one hypothesis (in our case models) simultaneously in the same data \citep{shaffer1995multiple}.
-This attempts to reduce the Type I error, i.e., selecting a model when we should not have chosen it.
-Note that our focus here is on multiple-hypothesis testing to choose a model from a class of models for one dataset, not selecting the best algorithm over multiple datasets.
-For an in-depth explanation of the latter please refer to \cite{demvsar2006statistical}.\\
+Multiple-hypothesis testing is the task of testing more than one hypothesis\footnote{In this manuscript, each subgroup list model forms a hypothesis.} on the same data \citep{shaffer1995multiple}.
+To avoid increasing the Type I error rate, i.e., selecting models that are false discoveries, we should compensate for the fact that we test multiple hypotheses.
+For clarity, note that our focus here is on multiple-hypothesis testing to select a single best model from a class of models for one dataset, not selecting the best algorithm over multiple datasets.
+For an in-depth explanation of the latter, please refer to \cite{demvsar2006statistical}.\\

 In \emph{frequentist} statistics, one usually accepts a model based on a p-value and an assigned significance level $\alpha$.
-Now, imagine you have chosen $\alpha$ equal to $0.05$ and you are testing only two hypotheses; then, the $\alpha$ value tells us that by chance, you have a $0.05$ probability of having evidence in favour of one model when that is false, and it should be rejected.
-If we would instead test $100$ different models (and these are considered independent), it is easy to see that we have a chance of at least $5$ models being acceptable when they should have not.
-One of the ways of counteracting this effect is by adjusting the significance level to accommodate the number of hypotheses tested.
+Suppose you have chosen $\alpha$ equal to $0.05$ and you are testing only two hypotheses; then, the $\alpha$ value tells us that by chance, you have a $0.05$ probability of having evidence in favour of one model when it is false and should be rejected.
+If we would instead test $100$ different models (and these are considered independently), it is easy to see that we have a chance of at least $5$ models being acceptable when they should not have been.
+One way to counteract this effect is by adjusting the significance level to accommodate the number of hypotheses tested.
 Several methods exist to that end, and the conceptually more simple is the Bonferroni correction, where one divides $\alpha$ by the number of hypotheses/models being tested.

-In the case of \emph{Bayesian statistics} and \emph{MDL}, this translates into using the $\Pr(M)$ and $L(M)$, respectively, to account for all possible models that are tested as hypotheses.
-In Section~\ref{sec:model_encoding}, we show how to interpret $L(M)$ as a multiple-hypothesis testing for subgroup lists.
+In the case of \emph{Bayesian statistics} and \emph{the MDL principle}, this translates to using $\Pr(M)$ and $L(M)$, respectively, to account for all possible models that are tested as hypotheses.
+In Section~\ref{sec:model_encoding} we will show how to interpret $L(M)$ as a correction for multiple-hypothesis testing in the context of subgroup lists.